 It remains unclear as to whether management actions introduced have supported any recovery of this long-lived fish species, which can live up to 40 years.

 There are also multiple stocks of snapper targeted around New Zealand.
 Key stocks remain overfished.
 Some management measures have been put in place, such as restricting recreational fishing catch.
 Some stocks have demonstrated limited recovery, but not yet up to a level that could be considered sustainable.

-Snapper in QLD are predominantly caught using hand lines in QLD, and line and trap methods in NSW.
-These fishing methods have a low impact on endangered wildlife and marine habitats, and generally result in low quantities of other marine species.
-Independent observation is necessary in both fisheries to support log-book reporting by fishers.
+Snapper in QLD are predominantly caught using hand lines in QLD.
+This fishing method has a low impact on endangered wildlife and marine habitats, and generally result in low quantities of other marine species.
+Independent observation is necessary to support log-book reporting by fishers.

 Snapper are predominantly caught in trawl fisheries in NZ.
 Trawling areas overlap with the habitat of both Hector’s (Endangered on the IUCN Red List) and Maui’s (Critically Endangered) dolphins, and on-going trawling puts the future of both species at risk.
 In addition, trawling affects endangered seabirds, including Salvin’s albatross (Vulnerable), and is likely putting the population at risk.

 Snapper is found around most of the coastline of Australia, and is fished in WA, SA, VIC, NSW and QLD.
 The stock structure of this species is complex but reasonably well understood; for example, scientific research indicates that the different jurisdictions fish different stocks, but there are also a number of individual stocks within each state.
 The stock structure of snapper is similar in NZ, with different stocks identified around the coastline.
 Again, some stocks are defined as ‘overfished’, and there is significant concern in other fishing zones.